-COVID has changed the way we seek, interact and transact with businesses on a

-  day to day basis.
-During lockdown, not being able to attend businesses in the

-  traditional way forced people to shift their buying behaviour and how they

-  obtain and utilize products and services.
+COVID has changed the way we seek, interact and transact with businesses on a day-to-day basis.
+During the lockdown, not being able to attend businesses traditionally forced people to shift their buying behaviour and how they obtain and utilize products and services.

-  COVID-19 has shifted buyer behaviour, the buying process and buyer expectations

-  towards online marketing, e-commerce, online meetings, online systems/software,

-  more convenient and rapid fulfilment expectations, and in some cases at lower

-  prices due to competition and lower operating costs.
+COVID-19 has shifted buyer behaviour, the buying process and buyer expectations towards online marketing, e-commerce, online meetings, online systems/software, more convenient and rapid fulfilment expectations, and in some cases at lower prices due to competition and lower operating costs.

 The most significant differences may be in the ways the items are sold.
 Instead of bricks and mortar/face-to-face, some business sell products online through a website and a virtual shopping cart, and some services through online capabilities, such as Zoom meetings/consultations.

 Nevertheless, we need to bear in mind that bricks and mortar businesses and e-commerce involve having strategies to move products and services.
 Including your target market, your value proposition, your efficiency in fulfilment, your process and systems, your customer service, your financial management, and having the right people and advisors on your team, possibly using a flexible working environment.

 The challenge is to have the right and nimble business strategy and actions to adapt to the ever-changing business landscape.